catchpoint/WebPageTest.agent/docs/install.md

         * ```sudo apt-get install -y nodejs```
 * The lighthouse npm module
     * ```sudo npm install -g lighthouse```

+## Remote traffic-shaping
+wptagent supports configuring an external FreeBSD network bridge for traffic-shaping.
+This is particularly useful for mobile device testing where the devices can be connected to a WiFi access point and the access point is connected through a FreeBSD bridge to get to the network.

+i.e. mobile phone <--> WiFi <--> FreeBSD bridge <--> Internet

+In this configuration the mobile devices are given static IP addresses and the FreeBSD bridge is pre-configured with 2 dummynet pipes for each IP address (one for inbound and one for outbound traffic).
+The root account needs to allow for cert-based ssh access from the test machine (with the cert installed in authorized_keys).

+Passing the agent a "--shaper external" command-line flag you give it the IP address of the FreeBSD bridge as well as the pipe numbers for inbound and outbound traffic for the device.
+At test time the agent will ssh to the bridge and adjust the settings for the device as needed.

+## iOS testing
+iOS testing requires an iOS device running [iWptBrowser](https://github.com/WPO-Foundation/iWptBrowser/blob/master/docs/walkthrough.md) (a Safari shell), the --iOS command-line flag and is supported on Mac as well as Linux hosts for controlling the device (a Raspberry Pi is recommended).

+Local traffic-shaping isn't supported so either "none" or "external" needs to be specified for --shaper.

+On Linux the usbmuxd support libraries should be installed automatically but if there are problems talking to the device you may need to install them manually.
+To verify connectivity to the device you can run "ideviceinfo" from the command-line to make sure things are working.

 ## Configuration
 The default browser locations for Chrome, Firefox (Stable, Beta and Canary/Nightly) and Microsoft Edge will automatically be detected.
 If you need to support different locations or provide different browsers you can rename browsers.ini.sample to browsers.ini and define the browser locations.